 Life hasn’t been easy for Cleveland football fans.
 An 0-16 season, the Factory of Sadness…our quarterback even got stuck under the American flag once during pregame warmups.
-If the last twenty years couldn’t dent our insane fandom, then nothing ever will.
+If the last twenty years since we got the team back couldn’t dent our insane fandom, then nothing ever will.

 Football players fuel up before big games and fans should do the same.
 Kick off the day with brunch at Prosperity Social Club in Tremont.
-Go full Cleveland with the Polish Breakfast (featuring potato pierogies and smoked kielbasa) or opt for a sweeter treat like their Apple Pie Pancakes.
+Go full Cleveland with the Polish Breakfast (featuring potato pierogies and smoked kielbasa) or Wake-Up Call Empanada.

 Every fan’s bucket list includes a trip to the Pro Football Hall of Fame.
 But what about the new Paul E. Brown Museum & Archive in the nearby Massillon Museum?
 After all, he built the Browns franchise from the ground — and name — up.
 Stop by MassMu to learn more about the best football coach of all time.
 At least in our humble opinion.

 Heading back north, grab a bite — and a drink — at Berea’s Cornerstone Brewing Company.
-The Grindstone Gold lager and Erie Blu wheat ale are both standouts.
+The Grindstone Gold lager and Erie Blu wheat ale are both standouts, but the Berea Brown is a game day standby.
 While in Berea, scope out Cleveland Browns HQ on Lou Groza Boulevard.
 It’s not open to the public, but still ranks as an essential drive-by for any fan.

 Catch up on the day’s college football action at The Clevelander.
 Whether it’s Ohio State, a MAC grudge match or just cheering on the old alma mater, Saturdays are for the college game.
 Chow down on either The Bernie Bernie (topped with grilled pastrami and a fried egg) or The Muni-Lot burger.